mnemonic-no/act-scio/README.md

 ### To run locally

-In repository, run this command to replace all directories in ini-file to point to our local repository.
+In the repository root, run this command to create a local config (etc/scio.ini.local) where all directories points to our local repository.

-This is also needed to run the tests.
+This step is required to run the tests.

 ```bash
 sed "s#/opt/scio#$(pwd)#g" etc/scio.ini > etc/scio.ini.local